Monday, 30 December 2024

 Gently Into December

 As the title suggests, I have been easing myself into the month, being mindful of taking on too much, and so far, it's all going rather well.
 I've turned down a couple of events I felt I was being pressured into.
 Go me!
 (Or not, in this case), and I've lowered my expectations.
 This is very much a positive thing.
-With so much going on in the background, it would be foolish to think I could keep up a pretence of everything being normal when, in fact, it is anything but.
+With so much going on in the background, it would be foolish of me to think I could keep up a pretence of everything being normal when, in fact, it is anything but.

-That's not to say I am not enjoying myself, it's just all happening in a quieter way this year.
+That's not to say I am not enjoying myself, it's just all happening in a much quieter way this year.

 The decorations are up!
 I think we might have even put them up a little earlier than usual, and we can thank Storm Darragh for that.
 It arrived the weekend we had planned to go to London to see the Christmas lights.
 I was quite relieved, to be honest.
-A weekend spent hunkering down at home, and making everything look Christmassy, was very welcome, and although it was incredibly windy here, we fortunately managed to avoid the worst of it.
+A weekend spent hunkering down at home, and making everything look festive, was very welcome, and although it was incredibly windy here, we fortunately managed to avoid the worst of it.

 Even the decorations have been pared back this year.
 Not that I ever go overboard, but I've discovered that less is most definitely more in this little house.
 The advent stockings are in their usual position above the fireplace and the lovely, festive bunting, which my friend gifted me last Christmas, has been hung in the dining room.
 I've laid fairy lights around the base of the bay window, which give a warm and welcoming glow from outside, and the many decorations that we've collected over the years, have been lovingly hung on our tree.
 Each one holding precious memories of Christmasses past.